fmpr/mobility-baselines/README.md

 | NYC Citi Bike - New York    | in- and out-flows    | 01/07/2017 - 30/09/2017 | 1 hour           | 80/10/10 \%          | Xia et al., 2021    |
 | Seattle loop data - Seattle | traffic speeds       | 01/11/2015 - 31/12/2015 | 5 minutes        | 56/-/5 days          | Yang et al., 2021   |

-The goal is to facilitate the comparison between different spatio-temporal forecasting approaches.
+The goal is to facilitate the comparison between different spatio-temporal forecasting approaches by providing multiple well-defined reference benchmarks.

 The repo does not include the actual data, but the table below provides links to where the data can be downloaded: